rOpenGov/geofi/vignettes/gisfin_tutorial.md

 -->

-fingis - tutorial
+gisfin - tutorial
 ===========

 This R package provides tools to access open spatial data in Finland as part of the [rOpenGov](http://ropengov.github.io) project.

-For contact information and source code, see the [github page](https://github.com/rOpenGov/fingis)
+For contact information and source code, see the [github page](https://github.com/rOpenGov/gisfin)

 ## Available data sources